stream-payments/streampay-admin/README.md

 ```
 medusa user -e some@email.com -p some-password
 ```

 Alternatively, if you've seeded your server with our dummy data, you can use the following credentials:

 ```
 admin@medusa-test.com // supersecret
 ```

 ### Features

-You can learn about all of the e-commerce features that Medusa provides [in our documentation](https://docs.medusajs.com/introduction#features).
+You can learn about all of the ecommerce features that Medusa provides [in our documentation](https://docs.medusajs.com/introduction#features).

 ## Contributions

-Please check [our contribution guide](https://github.com/stream-payment/stream-pay-marketplace/blob/master/CONTRIBUTING.md) for details about how to contribute to both our codebase and our documentation.
+Please check [our contribution guide](https://github.com/stream-payments/ecommerce-platform/blob/master/CONTRIBUTING.md) for details about how to contribute to both our codebase and our documentation.

 ## Repository structure